10 Things That Will Happen Now That Prince Philip Has Died

 During the national mourning period:

-- Flags will be lowered to half-mast, with the exception of the Royal Standard flag, which flies above Buckingham Palace and will not be lowered because it never is (since it represents the monarchy, which is continuous).
+- Flags will be lowered to half-mast, with the exception of the Royal Standard flag, which flies above Buckingham Palace and will not be lowered because it never is—it represents the monarchy, which is continuous.
+(Take a look at the other official residences of the royal family.)

 - The ceremonial “mace” will be draped in black or adorned with a black bow.